-Figure A2.
-Depiction of the relationship between T{air} and R{eco} for GR-3, UGR-1 and UGR-2 (left column).
+Figure B2.
+Depiction of the relationship between T{air} and R{eco} for GR-3 (a), UGR-1 (b) and UGR-2 (c).
 Interpolation models are formed by the equation of the depicted regression curve.
-The graphs on the right show modeled vs. measured fluxes, respectively.
+The graphs on the right (d, e, f) show modeled vs. measured fluxes.